ctsit/redcap_webservices/README.md

 Provides a way to expose SQL query results to the external world.

 ## Motivation
-The motivation of this project is the use case where an external website needs to display statistics of a given REDCap project.
+The motivation of this project is the use case where an external website needs to display statistics of a given REDCap project or a REDCap system.
 A solution for that is to give the client an endpoint that returns a JSON containing the results of a SQL query.
-That's basically how this module works.
+SQL queries are statically defined within the web service to allow admins to verify queries are written to only return summary data with no risk of exposing sensitive data.

 ## Prerequisites
 - REDCap >= 8.0.3